 Suppose you have all your needs: good food every day, good friends, good family, decent job, and so on.
 What else do you need?
 Yes, you want to keep them all with you.
 You don’t want to lose any of them.
 You want a stable and continuous life.
 You want unending peace and happiness.
 You want all the good things in your earthly life to be with you forever.
 But… would that be possible?
 Would you not die someday?
 When our time has come, would we even bother thinking about all those physical needs?

 Because life on earth is not eternal, our greatest need should not be temporal.
 Regardless of our social position or reputation, we all need (an assurance of) salvation.
 When we are going to watch a movie in theatre, we need to secure the seat by having the ticket.
 When we are going to travel by flight (or train), we need to make sure that the seat is reserved for us.
 We know that life is a journey.
 This world is not our home, nor our final destination.
 Billy Graham once said, “My home is in heaven.
 I’m just travelling through this world.”
 If for the earthly matters, we need an assurance for temporary security, would we not even need a greater assurance for our everlasting security in the life to come?
-But… would there be such assurance or certainty for our future destination?
+But… is there such assurance or certainty for our future destination?

 The good news is: yes, there is!